 Reinstatement of Parental Rights After Termination

-Depending on where you live, you may be able to have your parental rights reinstated after they have been terminated by a court.
-While all states have provisions in the law for the termination of parental rights, many states do not allow for the reinstatement of these rights.
+You may be able to reinstate your parental rights after a court takes them away.
+But this option depends on where you live.
+All states have laws enabling the termination of parental rights.
+Yet, not all states allow for the reinstatement of these rights.

-But even in states that allow reinstatement, parents must be able to show a substantial improvement in their ability to properly care for a child before a court will grant such a request.
+Even in states that allow reinstatement, the process can be difficult.
+Parents must be able to show a substantial improvement in their ability to care for a child.
+A court needs proof of this change before granting such a request.

 Termination and Reinstatement of Parental Rights

-When a court orders the termination of parental rights, the legal relationship between a parent and child ceases to exist.
+When a court orders the termination of parental rights (TPR), the legal relationship between a parent and child ceases to exist.
 It is very rare and occurs in especially serious cases, such as those involving child abuse, severe child neglect, or abandonment.
-In such cases, the local department of social services or child protective services brings the action to terminate the parent's parental rights.
+In such cases, the local department of social services or child protective services brings the TPR action to end the parent's parental rights.

-Even when a parent petitions the court to voluntarily give up his or her parental rights, the court must determine if termination is in the child's best interest.
+A parent might petition the court to voluntarily give up his or her parental rights.
+Even in such cases, the court must determine if termination is in the child's best interest.

-Most laws allowing reinstatement came in response to older children who were aging out of foster care and wanted to re-establish contact with their birth family.
-State legislatures responded to concerns that without clear time frames, children would languish in the foster care system until emancipated.
+Most laws allowing reinstatement came in response to older children.
+These children were aging out of foster care and wanted to re-establish contact with their birth family.
+State legislatures responded to concerns that without clear time frames, children would languish in the foster care system until emancipation.

 Reinstatement is often available only on the condition that the child protective services agency has not found a permanent placement for the child within a given period of time.
 A foster parent normally provides a temporary home for a child.
 A permanent plan for placement includes an adoption or permanent guardianship.